Skip to main content

 • Purpose: Information gathering

-• Input Type: Open responses, checkboxes
+• Input Type: Open responses, checkboxes, dates, acknowledgements, simple ratings

-• Visual Reports: Not available
+• Visual Reports: Not designed for scored trend reporting

-• Great For: Logs, requests, observations
+• Great For: Logs, requests, observations, documentation

 Assessments

-• Purpose: Progress tracking
+• Purpose: Progress and outcome tracking

-• Input Type: Ratings, scores, observations
+• Input Type: Ratings, scores, observations, and question responses

-• Visual Reports: Yes, Built-in reports
+• Visual Reports: Yes, built-in reports

-• Great For: Skill tracking, goal metrics
+• Great For: Skill tracking, goal metrics, monthly outcome ratings

 Did this answer your question?